SiliconLabs/zigbee_applications/zigbee_smart_lighting/README.md

 ## Summary ##

-This project shows the implementation of PIR sensor with Zigbee.
+This demo shows the implementation of PIR sensor with Zigbee.
 The PIR sensor on the occupancy sensor EXP board enables the internal ADC of ZGM130S to take periodic measurements.
 CRYOTIMER is set to signal the ADC using PRS.
 The Op-Amp is configured to use the external one on the board.
 A simple motion detection algorithm is implemented to post-process ADC samples.
 Whenever certain motion of the human body is detected, the system will either turn on the light or the alarm.
 The setup will have at least 2 nodes, 1 for motion detection, 1 for light control.
 A Zigbee gateway may be involved.

 ![zigbee](doc/Model.png)